himoose/user-docs/docs/features/aeo-optimization.md

 - If a suggestion doesn't fit your content goals, ignore it
 - If a score seems wrong, focus on specific recommendations you agree with

-The goal is to make your content **more AI-friendly**, not to follow every suggestion blindly.
+The goal is to make your content **more search friendly**, not to follow every suggestion blindly.

 ### How often should I re-analyze content?

 **For evergreen content**: Re-analyze every **6-12 months** or when:
 - You make significant updates
-- Google launches new AI Overview features
+- Google launches core updates or new AI Overview features
 - Your target query starts triggering AI Overviews
-- You notice traffic declines
+- You notice citations, mentions, or traffic (organic or direct) decline

 **For trending content**: Re-analyze **every 3 months** or when:
 - New data/statistics become available (update freshness)
-- Competitors publish new content
-- AI Overviews for your query change
+- Citations and grounding queries start to drift

 **For new content**: Analyze **before publishing** to catch issues early.